amena-liza/flutter-riverpod-project/README.md

 // Use StateProvider → simple mutable value (int, String, bool, etc.).
 // Use StateNotifierProvider or NotifierProvider → for more complex state logic (objects, lists, multiple operations).

+# 8 different kind of providers:

+Provider
+            StateProvider (legacy)
+            StateNotifierProvider (legacy)
+FutureProvider
+StreamProvider
+            ChangeNotifierProvider (legacy)
+NotifierProvider (new in Riverpod 2.0) AsyncNotifierProvider (new in Riverpod 2.0)